Ben Shepherd

-Hunter Benedict Shepherd (born September 20, 1968) is an American musician best known as the bassist of rock band Soundgarden.
-Shepherd has won two Grammy Awards as a member of Soundgarden.
+Hunter Benedict Shepherd (born September 20, 1968) is an American musician best known as the bassist of rock band Soundgarden, with whom he has won two Grammy Awards.

+Born in Okinawa, Shepherd grew up in Washington and developed an interest in music after watching Johnny Cash on TV.
+He played in various punk-rock bands and eventually joined Soundgarden as their bassist in 1990.
+Shepherd contributed to the band's musical evolution and played a significant role in songwriting.
+In 1993, he formed a side project, Hater, with Matt Cameron and John McBain.
+Soundgarden broke up in 1997, leading Shepherd to struggle with addiction and personal issues.
+He played in various bands before Soundgarden reunited in 2010, continuing until Chris Cornell's death in 2017.

+Shepherd released a solo album, In Deep Owl, in 2013, and has two children.
+He partially owns an upscale Seattle bar, Hazlewood, and resides on Bainbridge Island, Washington.

 Early life

 Shepherd was born in an American military base in Okinawa.
 His father worked in the Nike missile program and played the guitar.
 His family moved to Allen, Texas, then settled in Kingston, Washington, where Shepherd grew up.
 Shepherd became interested in music after listening to Johnny Cash on television.
 When Shepherd asked his father for a guitar, his father complied only after insisting he must learn every chord in a large book with nothing but a guitar neck.
 Shepherd did so—with help from his cousin Ralph "Tony" McMullen—and his father bought him his first guitar.

 Shepherd played in numerous punk-rock bands with friends as a teenager like March of Crimes, Mind Circus and 600 School, meeting future musicians such as Stone Gossard, Krist Novoselic and Matt Cameron.
 After graduating from high school, he worked as a carpenter and a laborer, and while playing in Tic Dolly Row with drummer friend Chad Channing, introduced him to Novoselic, who went on to bring Channing into his band Nirvana.
 Shepherd would later travel with Nirvana on a tour leading up to the release of Nevermind, being a nominal second guitarist but not playing on stage.